Donald Trump Thanks Elizabeth Warren & Urges ‘Bernie People’ To Join Republicans After Sanders Drops Out

 — Donald J. Trump (@realDonaldTrump) April 28, 2019

-As Sanders found early success in the Iowa and Nevada caucuses and New Hampshire primary, Trump closely followed and regularly tweeted on the process, more often about his expectation that the DNC would do something to give Joe Biden the nomination and not Sanders himself.
+As Sanders found early success in the Iowa and Nevada caucuses and the New Hampshire primary, Trump closely followed and regularly tweeted on the process, more often about his expectation that the DNC would do something to give Joe Biden the nomination and not Sanders.

 “It is happening again to Crazy Bernie, just like last time, only far more obvious.
 They are taking the Democrat Nomination away from him, and there’s very little he can do.
 A Rigged System!”
 Trump tweeted on February 14.

-Following Sanders’ victory in Nevada, Trump congratulated the Vermont senator while adding the caveat “don’t let them take it away from you!”
+Following Sanders’ victory in Nevada, Trump congratulated the Vermont senator while adding the caveat, “don’t let them take it away from you!”
 After Minnesota Senator Amy Klobuchar and former South Bend Mayor Pete Buttigieg dropped out of the race and endorsed Biden, Trump referred to the action as a “coup.”